Mukti-M/SecurityBreachAnalysis/README.md

 3. Potential bias in dataset sampling.

 # Ethical Considerations

-Data Privacy: No personally identifiable information (PII) is used.
+1. Data Privacy: No personally identifiable information (PII) is used.

-Bias & Fairness: Ensured data-driven insights without manipulation.
+2. Bias & Fairness: Ensured data-driven insights without manipulation.

-Security Compliance: Adhered to cybersecurity best practices while handling sensitive attack data.
+3. Security Compliance: Adhered to cybersecurity best practices while handling sensitive attack data.

 # Power BI Dashboard Design

-The purpose of this Power BI report is to:
+The purpose of this Power BI report is to

 Analyse cybersecurity attack patterns based on geo-location and network traffic data.
 Identify the most attacked cities and states.
 Categorize attacks based on severity level and traffic type.
 Provide insights into intrusion attempts, malware incidents, and DDoS attacks.
 Visualise attack trends over time to aid in proactive threat detection.

-** Hypothesis Statements
+### Hypothesis Statements

-Higher attack rates in urban areas - Cybersecurity attacks are more frequent in densely populated cities due to higher digital infrastructure.
+1. Higher attack rates in urban areas - Cybersecurity attacks are more frequent in densely populated cities due to higher digital infrastructure.

-DDoS attacks dominate high-traffic regions - Locations with high internet usage are more prone to Distributed Denial of Service (DDoS) attacks.
+2. DDoS attacks dominate high-traffic regions - Locations with high internet usage are more prone to Distributed Denial of Service (DDoS) attacks.

-Severity levels are correlated with attack type - More sophisticated attacks like malware and intrusion attempts have a higher severity rating.
+3. Severity levels are correlated with attack type - More sophisticated attacks like malware and intrusion attempts have a higher severity rating.

-Certain traffic types are more vulnerable - HTTP and DNS traffic are more likely to be exploited in cyber-attacks than other protocols.
+4. Certain traffic types are more vulnerable - HTTP and DNS traffic are more likely to be exploited in cyber-attacks than other protocols.

-Attack frequency follows seasonal patterns - Cybersecurity incidents increase during specific timeframes, such as year-end or holiday seasons.
+5. Attack frequency follows seasonal patterns - Cybersecurity incidents increase during specific timeframes, such as year-end or holiday seasons.

-Key Features & Findings
+### Key Features & Findings -
 KPI Metrics:
 Total attack count: 406 (Example Value)
 Most attacked city: Agra (Example Value)
 Most common traffic type targeted: DNS
 Most frequent attack type: DDoS

 Time Series Analysis:-
 Attack frequency fluctuates, with notable spikes in March, July, and November.
 Trendlines suggest periodic surges, possibly linked to global cyber incidents.

 Geo-Location Insights:-
 Cyberattacks are concentrated in Agra, Ahmedabad, and Allahabad.
 The highest attack densities are in urban areas.

 Attack Type Breakdown:-
 DDoS attacks account for the largest share of incidents.
 Malware and intrusion attacks are significant, indicating the need for stronger endpoint security.
 Network Segment Analysis:-
 Segments A and C experience higher attack volumes, suggesting vulnerabilities in specific network sections.

 ![alt text](<SecurityBreachAnalyser Dashboard.png>)

-** Next Steps
+##### Next Steps
 1. Implement predictive analytics to forecast attack trends.
 2. Enhance real-time monitoring using Power BI alerts.
 3. Integrate AI-driven anomaly detection for proactive threat mitigation.

-Unfixed Bugs
+### Unfixed Bugs

 1. Geolocation Mapping Issues: Due to PowerBI trial period limitations, Map did not used for geolocation analysis.

-2. Class Imbalance in Predictive Models: Some attack types have limited data, affecting prediction accuracy.
+2. Class Imbalance in Predictive Models - Some attack types have limited data, affecting prediction accuracy.

-3. Dashboard Performance on Large Datasets: Rendering interactive visualisations may slow down with high data volumes.
+3. Dashboard Performance on Large Datasets- Rendering interactive visualisations may slow down with high data volumes.

-Future Improvements:
+### Future Improvements:

 1. Enhance dataset quality by incorporating real-time threat intelligence feeds.
 2. Implement additional machine learning models for improved anomaly detection.
 3. Optimise dashboard performance for large-scale security datasets.

 ## Main Data Analysis Libraries

-import pandas as pd
-import plotly.express as px
-import plotly.graph_objects as go import seaborn as sns import matplotlib.pyplot as plt import plotly.io as pio
+pandas: Used for data manipulation and analysis.
+numpy: Used for numerical operations.
+plotly: Used for interactive visualisations.
+seaborn: Used for statistical visualisations.
+scikit-learn: Used for predictive modeling and regression analysis.

 ## Credits

-* In this section, you need to reference where you got your content, media and extra help from.
+- In this section, you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.
+- You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

 - The text for the Home page was taken from Wikipedia Article A
 - Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)